Case Study

 A content agency used ChatGPT to write blog posts, email sequences and ad copy for twelve clients.
 The content was edited and published without any disclosure that AI was used in its creation.

 “Our team of experts has crafted this guide to help you navigate the landscape.
-We believe in putting people first — which is why every piece of content we create comes from genuine human expertise.”
+We believe in putting people first, which is why every piece of content we create comes from genuine human expertise.”

-What the scanner found
+What the checker found

 The fix